a3f/libvas/README.md

 ## Install

-If Perl is available, you can run:
+With Perl available, you can run:

     cpan Alien::libvas
     ln $(perl -MAlien::libvas -e 'print Alien::libvas->dist_dir')/share/pkgconfig/libvas.pc /usr/local/share/pkgconfig/

-This fetches CMake if unavailable, uses it to build the library, installs the Perl wrapper and runs its test suite.
+This fetches CMake if unavailable, uses it to build the library, installs the Perl wrapper and runs both the C and Perl test suite.
 See [Alien::libvas] for details.

 Afterwards you can use `pkg-config --libs libvas` and `pkg-config --cflags libvas` in your build scripts.